Cameronlund4/Quick-Vocab/README.md

 ### How it works:

-QuickVoc will take a text file in that is seperated into two parts: the [header](LICENSE.txt) and the [body](LICENSE.txt).
+QuickVoc will take a text file in that is seperated into two parts: the [header](https://github.com/Cameronlund4/Quick-Vocab/blob/master/README.md#yaml-header) and the [body](https://github.com/Cameronlund4/Quick-Vocab/blob/master/README.md#term-body).
+These are seperated by a `<` so the program knows where header stops and the body starts.
 The header tells the program what it needs to be doing and the body is where you write out the terms you want the program to handle.
 The format of the document is made to be extremely easy to type out, saving you as much time as possible.
 Here is how the program structure looks:

 ```
 #
 # This is where the YAML header goes
 #

-# This carrot tells the program that the header is done and that the following text is a part of the body
+# This carrot tells the program that the header is done
+# and that the following text is a part of the body
 <

 #